Emulation of Astrocyte Induced Neural Phase Synchrony in Spin-Orbit Torque Oscillator Neurons: Astrocytic Synchronization Emulation

 The electrical analogue of Fig. 1(a) is shown in Fig. 3, where the MTJs represent the oscillatory neurons present in a particular network.
 The neurons share a HM layer which acts as the common substrate for the driving astrocyte signal.
 The current flowing through the HM has two components - a DC current input which determines the free-running frequency of the oscillator and a radio-frequency signal which represents the astrocyte input.
 Fig. 4(a) highlights the oscillation characteristics of the MTJ.
 The DC current controls the precession frequency in absence of other inputs.
 This DC input is analogous to the external stimulus determining the frequency of neuron oscillation in a particular network.
 In the absence of the RF signal, all the neurons oscillate at the same frequency (dependent on stimulus magnitude or DC current) but out-of-phase due to thermal noise.
 Upon the application of the external RF astrocyte signal, the device oscillation locks in phase and frequency to this input.
 Higher peak-to-peak amplitude of the astrocyte locking signal increases the locking range of the device.
 It is worth mentioning here that the locking frequency of neurons in a particular network is dependent on the stimulus and astrocytes only induce phase locking.
 Therefore the alternating astrocyte signal flowing through the HM layer can be generated from a separate astrocyte device that is driven by the corresponding DC input of the network, thereby ensuring independent phase and frequency control.
-The astrocyte device is interfaced with a Reference MTJ and a PMOS transistor to drive the alternating current signal through the common HM layer.
-The Reference MTJ state is fixed to the AP state and forms a resistive divider with the oscillating Astrocyte MTJ resistance.
-Therefore, the gate voltage of the interfaced PMOS transistor also varies accordingly, which in turn, modulates the current flowing through the common HM layer.
+The astrocyte device is interfaced with a Reference MTJ and a voltage-to-current converter to drive the alternating current signal through the common HM layer.
+The Reference MTJ state is fixed to the AP state (by ensuring that the read supply voltage, $V_{DD} = 0.65V$ is not high enough to write the MTJ state) and forms a resistive divider with the oscillating Astrocyte MTJ resistance.
+Therefore, the gate voltage of the interfaced PMOS transistor, $V_G = \frac{R_A}{R_A+R_{REF}}V_{DD}$ where $R_A$ is the Astrocyte MTJ resistance and $R_{REF}$ is the Reference MTJ resistance, also varies accordingly, which in turn, modulates the current flowing through the common HM layer proportionally.

 In order to evaluate the degree of phase synchronization in presence of thermal noise, we consider two MTJ devices lying on top of a common HM layer at room temperature.
 Cross-correlation metric is evaluated for the two MTJ output signals to measure the similarity among them as a function of displacement of one relative to the other.
 Considering two time-domain functions $x(t)$ and $y(t)$, whose power spectrum density (PSD) is given by $S_{xx}(\omega)$ and $S_{yy}(\omega)$ respectively, their cross-correlation is defined by: